amarantha-k/cbas/_drafts/primer-beer.md

     WHERE bw1.state = 'Arizona'
     ORDER BY bw1.name;

-Here is the expected result for this query:
+The expected result for this query is as shown below:

     [ {
         "competitors": [